Richupatel2109/Weather-Monitoring-System-using-IOT/README.md

     Pressure < 900 hPa

--You can customize these thresholds in the script.
+You can customize these thresholds in the script.
 ---
 ## 🧪 Sensor Calibration: